cylynx/veritas-sandbox/README.md

 `settings/jupyter_lab_config.py` - Jupyter Lab settings.
 In the current setup, the default kernel is disabled and the default user directory modified to be consistent with the default user in the docker image.

 `settings/page_config.json` - configuration data to the application environment.
 The default launcher is disabled, since a custom `veritas-launcher` is being used.
+To change the default url path (http://localhost:8001) for the assessment tool, modify `veritasAssessmentUrl` and rebuild the image.

 `settings/overrides.json` - default value for extension settings.
 For example, it can be used to change the default theme.
 Currently, it is not used.